Kaaveh/ComposeNews/README.md

 ![Architecture diagram](asset/architecture.jpg?)

 The main architecture of code based on MVI + CLEAN architecture.
 The division criteria is a hybrid strategy based on Feature + Layer by module.
+For the detail of architecture, please read [this article](https://medium.com/@kaaveh/migrate-from-mvvm-to-mvi-f938c27c214f).

 ## 🚦 Navigation

-For the detail of navigation implementations, please read [this article](https://medium.com/@kaaveh/all-about-navigation-in-the-jetpack-compose-based-production-code-base-902706b8466d).
+For the detail of navigation implementations, please read [this article](https://proandroiddev.com/all-about-navigation-in-the-jetpack-compose-based-production-code-base-902706b8466d).

 ## 📱 Previewing